DuroCodes/tablur/README.md

 - create tables with box-drawing characters (╭─╮│├┼┤┴╰)
 - support for optional headers and footers
 - automatic column width calculation
-- three input formats: column-based, dictionary, and row-based
+- four input formats: column-based, dictionary, list of dictionaries, and row-based
 - returns formatted strings (no automatic printing)
 - lightweight and blazingly fast